Tower of Hanoi in C

 Conclusion

-In this blog, we have explored the Tower of Hanoi problem, understood its recursive and iterative solutions in C, and analyzed its time and space complexities.
+The Tower of Hanoi is a classic algorithm that strengthens your understanding of recursion, logic, and problem-solving in C programming.
+By learning both recursive and iterative solutions, you build a strong foundation in algorithms with real-world relevance.
+Its applications in AI, data structures, and computer science education make it a must-learn concept for everyone.
 This puzzle not only clears our understanding of recursion but also makes our problem-solving skills strong, making it a must-learn concept for C programmers.

 Tower of Hanoi in C – FAQs